layer vs. Player

 Is player versus player conflict allowed?

-Yes, and in fact it is encouraged.
+Yes.
 The most distinctive feature of a

 multiplayer world is that your character's actions and plans take place